We Offer 24 Hour Air Conditioning & Heating Repair in Trussville, AL

 Trussville encompasses 22.3 square miles spanning Jefferson and St. Clair counties.
 The Cahaba River flows through the city, which sits at 699 feet above sea level.
 Summer temperatures are in the mid- to high-90s; winter temperatures generally range from low- to mid-50s.

 The Trussville Civic Center, which includes space for meetings and exhibitions, is home to a fitness center featuring exercise equipment, an indoor track and a gymnasium.
 Recreation includes a pool, splash park, six parks and pavilions, a racquetball club, adult and youth sports and nearly five miles of bike trail.
 A walk along a two-mile trail laid out by local Girl Scouts acquaints visitors with several historic landmarks.
 An arts council presents live theater.
 Three retail outlets, the Colonial Promenade at Trussville, the Colonial Promenade Tutwiler Farm and Pinnacle at Tutwiler Farm, anchor shopping and dining opportunities in the city.
 The annual Trussville City Fest features crafts, live music, dance troupes and fireworks display.

 HVAC Services in Trussville, AL

 From 24 hour AC repair to designing an HVAC system for a new facility to making sure your indoor air is clean, you will have peace of mind knowing that each job will be done right.
 Our 99.3 percent customer satisfaction rating reflects the quality work performed by our NATE- and EPA-certified technicians.
 As a factory authorized dealer for American Standard, we install first-rate products and replacement parts.
-These are just a few of the reasons why One Source Heating and Cooling has been an air conditioning leader in the Birmingham, AL area since 1996.
+These are just a few of the reasons why One Source Heating, Cooling & Electrical has been an air conditioning leader in the Birmingham, AL area since 1996.